caiodesign/time-to-another-trip/README.md

 ## Installing
-You have 2 ways to install this project in your system, the easy way and the "not so bad way".
+You have 2 ways to install this project in your system, the easy way and the "not so bad" way.

 ### Easy way (Docker):